Wabinab/Xenoblade-Chronicles-3-The-Book/src/17_valdi.md

 Suddenly Consul **Q**'s voice appeared, "Oh, damn and blast.
 And I came all this way."

 "Huh!"
 Valdi was shocked with the sloped-head helmet consul appearing.
 He wore a helmet that resembles probably a head armor like those in the old days, maybe Roman?
-To the writer, it looked like a KFC sign, for no reason.
+To the translator, it looked like a KFC sign, for no reason.

 Mio: "A Consul!"